hakamir/process_3D_position/README.md

 - The *madnet* node works with tensorflow and provide a disparity map used to get the distance of objects.

-- The *post_process* node performs a link between bounding boxes and disparity map.
-This node is still in construction and another functions to correct distance estimation and box position will be implemented. (mask, histogram correction...).
-It currently returns the center of the bounding box position in pixel (u,v) with the calculate distances in meter (with the class and score associated).
+- The *post_process* node performs a link between bounding boxes and disparity map and convert it into 3D position point.
+It corrects to position depending the disparity using a mask process.
+This node is still in construction and another functions to correct distance estimation and box position will be implemented. (histogram correction, Kalman filter...).

-- The *spacialize* node convert u, v and z position to a x, y, z position, all in meters.
-This node will implement a Kalman corrector to perform better performance (using SORT).

 - The *areaMaker* node create 3D boxes that represent objects with specific IDs.
 Every objects added to a box with the same class name might reprensent the same object and it correct it position and existence score.
 Every objects are placed in a global referential by knowing the position of the camera (T265).

-- The *animated3Dplot* node is only used to visualize the position of the 3D boxes.
-This is currently a very basic program that will be upgrade later for a better utilisation.
+- The *visualizer* node is only used to visualize the position of the 3D boxes with rviz.

 ## Usage:

 For now, no usable roslaunch have been created.
 Run every scripts by hand in different terminal to proceed.

-- Use Realsense package for D435 cameras: `roslaunch realsense2_camera rs_camera.launch`
+- Use Realsense package for D435 and T265 cameras: `roslaunch realsense2_camera rs_d400_and_t_265.launch`
-- Use T265 data: `python data_processing/scripts/t265.py`
 - Detection : `python yolo_madnet/scripts/detection.py`
 - Distance estimation (MADNet) : `python yolo_madnet/scripts/madnet.py`
 - Post-processing : `python yolo_madnet/scripts/post_process.py`
-- Spacialize : `python data_processing/scripts/spacialize.py`
 - Create area for objects : `python data_processing/scripts/areaMaker.py`
-- Show area in OpenGL viewer : `python data_processing/scripts/animated3Dplot.py`
+- Publish area to be visualize in rviz : `python data_processing/scripts/visualizer.py`

 ## Requirements: